LauraKokkarinen/BG3.Mods/README.md

 `TemplateAddTo("0d62ad3e-daea-4520-94d9-e85c8a388f26", GetHostCharacter(), 1)`

-The items have basic stats to avoid them from being overpowered in the beginning of the game.
-You can transfer the appearence to items with better stats by using a transmogrification mod, such as [Transmog Enhanced](https://www.nexusmods.com/baldursgate3/mods/2922).
+The items have basic stats to prevent them from being overpowered at the beginning of the game.
+You can transfer their appearance to items with better stats by using a transmogrification mod, such as [Transmog Enhanced](https://www.nexusmods.com/baldursgate3/mods/2922).

 ![Ketheric's Gloves](ketherics-gloves.png)